Ratnapimpri: Occupations and key activities

 The dominant occupation in the village is farming.
-The area is bestowed with rich black soil and uses advanced irrigation techniques.
 Cotton, wheat, groundnuts, jowar, bajra, dadar and vegetables are the main crops.
 Products are traded in markets such as Amalner, Parola, Dharangaon, and Jalgaon.
 Dairy farming and entrepreneurship are also well-represented vocations.

-Many people from the village are primarily engaged in agriculture profession, besides the younger ones, serve in state and central government and defense forces.
+Although many people from the village are primarily engaged in agriculture profession, the younger generations typically serve in state and central government and defense forces.
 Engineers from Ratnapimpri are associated with organizations in diverse fields such as mechanical, chemical, IT/software, hospitality and management.
-Cotton is main crop.

 Cultural activities

 Jay Balaji Rath Yatra,.
-Ahilya mata jayanti,Mahashivratri, Shiv Jayanit, Ganesh Chaturthi, Navratri, Hanuman Jayanit, Ram Navami, Makar Sankranti, Gudhi Padwa, Dasra, Holi, and Diwali are the main festivals celebrated together in Ratnapimpri.
+Mahashivratri, Shiv Jayanit, Ganesh Chaturthi, Navratri, Hanuman Jayanit, Ram Navami, Makar Sankranti, Gudhi Padwa, Dasra, Holi, and Diwali are the main festivals celebrated together in Ratnapimpri.

 During the Makar Sankranti and Dasra celebrations, people hug each other and do Pranāma to elders, while distributing sweets (til gul) and gold (aptyachi pane).
 During Navratri, people leave their daily chores and engage in a nine-day celebration and worship of the Goddess Indasani.

 Languages

-The Marathi language is the official state language, but Ahirani Which is the Dialect of Marathi (along with Warhadi) is widely spoken and accepted language.
+The Marathi language is the official state language, but Ahirani, which is the dialect of Marathi and Warhadi, is the de facto language.